sandeepy-gh/audio-video-firefly-services/src/pages/getting_started/usage/index.md

 - **Gesture mismatch**: Output videos may occasionally feature gesture mismatches.
 - **TTS voice modulation**: The output may have signification modulation in pitch or voice.
 Regenerating the audio can often resolve this issue.
-- **Limited voice controls**: Currently we don't support voice controls like emphasis, speed or pitch modulation.
+- **Limited voice controls**: Currently voice controls like emphasis, speed or pitch modulation are not supported.
 - **Mispronunciation**: The audio output might mispronounce certain uncommon words or proper nouns.
 This can be addressed by using phonetic spellings.

 ## Language support